 Indoor barbecue starts with the slow cooker.
 It is perfectly designed to deliver low, steady heat that will gently break down muscle fiber, transforming it into soft, tender, juicy meat.
 And unlike traditional barbecue, it doesn’t need your attention.
 Plug it in and go do something else.
 Your indoor barbecue is in good hands.

 Next, your home kitchen smoking system requires all-natural liquid smoke, that little brown bottle next to marinades and barbecue sauces in the supermarket.
 While long misunderstood by barbecue purists, liquid smoke is a very cool and widely used ingredient.
 You’ll really be surprised by how good it smells in the kitchen.
 You might think you’ve never had it, but you have.
 Liquid smoke is all foods with “natural smoke flavor” on the label.
+Read more about liquid smoke here.

 For the sauce, we’re going with a Nashville take on the famed mayonnaise-based Northern Alabama white barbecue sauce.
 We’re employing the perfect accessory to pulled pork and Nashville hot chicken–the dill pickle chip (and some pickle juice).
 Its tangy edge balances the creaminess of the mayonnaise and distributes the pickle throughout the whole sandwich.
-Make the sauce as hot or not as you like.
+Make the sauce as hot (or not) as you like.

 - 4 pounds chicken (thighs, breasts or a combination; skinless more convenient, bone-in more flavorful)